 Attracting other wildlife will also come with time.
 Bee presence will increase dramatically with the accessibility of pollen-producing flowers.
 Bee balm is especially great for this, as it tends to grow in clusters, which makes feeding and pollen gathering a cinch for any bee.
 One plant that is great for attracting butterflies, especially the monarch, is milkweed.
 This native perennial is the only plant that these picky-eater caterpillars will enjoy.
 They also use the plant for laying eggs and pupating.

-If it’s hummingbirds you’re looking to attract, in addition to bee balm and giant blue hyssop, try any of these species.
+If it’s hummingbirds you’re looking to attract, in addition to bee balm and giant blue hyssop, try any of these species we mentioned.

 Mark Cullen is an expert gardener, author, broadcaster and tree advocate